 In 1984 Dr. Roehrborn moved to Dallas and continued his studies at UT Southwestern where he received advanced training in urologic endocrinology.
 He became a faculty member of UT Southwestern in 1992.

-In 2018, Dr. Roehrborn was included in D Magazine's Best Doctors list and was named a Super Doctor by Texas Monthly.
+Dr. Roehrborn has been included in D Magazine's Best Doctors list and was named a Super Doctor by Texas Monthly.
 In 2010, he was the recipient of the Patricia and William L. Watson Jr., M.D., Award for Excellence in Clinical Medicine, which recognizes a UT Southwestern clinician whose work exemplifies a commitment to outstanding patient care and advancement of innovative medical therapy.
 The recipient of the award is chosen by a panel of colleagues and peers.

 Claus Roehrborn, M.D., a urologist with special expertise in prostate cancer, has devoted his career to researching and treating prostate diseases.
 The greatest reward?
 “When a patient sends his son, brother, uncle, or father to see me — even from far-away places,” he says.
 “That tells me the patient thinks there’s no one else he would rather have his family member see.”

 “I visit with patients.
 I sit down with them and take their history.
 I do my own diagnostic evaluation, prostate biopsies, and surgeries.
 So patients are cared for by me in a very personal manner.”

 Among many awards, Dr. Roehrborn is consistently recognized as a Best Doctor by D Magazine and a Super Doctor by Texas Monthly.
 The Department of Urology at UT Southwestern is nationally ranked in U.S. News & World Report's America's Best Hospitals.